eadf/boostvoronoi.rs/README.md

 ```fish
 cargo run --example fltk_gui
 ```
-Mouse click to place new points.
-Press and hold 'L' + mouse click to add single line.
+* Mouse click to place new points.
+* Press and hold 'L' + mouse click to add single line.
-\
-Press and hold 'S' + mouse click to add strings of lines.
+* Press and hold 'S' + mouse click to add strings of lines.
+* Use mouse wheel to zoom.
+* Mouse click and drag to pan.

 API example:
 ```rust